August 5

 The New England Revolution secured their first major international trophy by defeating the Houston Dynamo in a penalty shootout to win the 2008 North American SuperLiga.
 This victory validated the tournament’s attempt to foster high-stakes competition between Major League Soccer and Mexican Primera División clubs, proving that MLS teams could consistently challenge their regional rivals for continental silverware.

-Ten members of an International Assistance Mission eye care team were killed in Badakhshan Province, Afghanistan, in one of the deadliest attacks on aid workers during the Afghan conflict.
-The victims, who had been providing free eye care in remote Nuristan, included American, British, German, and Afghan medical professionals.
+Ten members of an International Assistance Mission eye care team were ambushed and killed in the remote Kuran wa Munjan District of Badakhshan Province, Afghanistan, in one of the deadliest attacks on humanitarian workers during the Afghan conflict.
+The victims, who had been providing free eye surgery and vision care in isolated Nuristan communities, included American, British, German, and Afghan medical professionals.
+The Taliban initially claimed responsibility but later denied involvement, and the identity of the attackers has never been definitively established.

 A tunnel collapse at the San Jose copper-gold mine in Chile trapped 33 miners roughly 2,300 feet underground, beginni…